The 7 Most Common Amazon FBA Mistakes to Avoid

 Always optimize every single listing every single time

 And when you’re starting, get your products inspected when they’re still at their manufacturers, if their manufacturer’s in China or wherever, get them inspected over there before they leave.
 Okay, and lastly.
 Over 90% of listings are not optimized.
 Always optimize every single listing every single time.
 Learn how to optimize the listing, and then outsource the work to a one to $2 per hour, low-cost overseas virtual assistant.
-Again, I’m not gonna go into outsourcing in this video, but, I’ll put a link on the bottom of the screen, where you can find virtual assistants from one to $2 per hour, and there’s another free course.
+Again, I’m not going to go into outsourcing in this video, but, I’ll put a link on the bottom of the screen, where you can find virtual assistants from one to $2 per hour, and there’s another free course.
 Anyway, that’s all for this week.
 Please scroll down, leave me a comment below.

 Please leave me a comment below and let me know what you think.